cocoatoucher/StyledMarkdown/README.md

 ---

 StyledMarkdown is a mini library that lets you define custom styles in code and use those styles in your localized markdown strings.
-Specify fonts and any other attributes for your markdown style.
+Create your custom styles via specifying attributes like custom fonts, text colors, underline styles and more.
 You can create `SwiftUI` `Text` views or just `AttributedString`s for `UIKit` with those styled markdown strings.

-With StyledMarkdown, you do not have to define a custom `AttributedStringKey` each time you want a custom style in your markdown.
+With StyledMarkdown, you do not have to define a custom `AttributedStringKey` each time you want a custom style in your markdown, as this is already done in StyledMarkdown.

 ## Examples
 <p align="center">